Making the ‘right’ choices

 (Un)limited choices

-We all have limited descriptions of the world and the most exceptional people I know consistently work on expanding them.
-At times, even if we’re not aware of it, we can seem to be limited by our values, beliefs, even language and cultural upbringing; but once we embrace the fact that it this isn’t but a limitation to the way we, describe the world around us, we can actually put our awareness to expanding that description in order to create more options.
+We all have limited descriptions of the world, and the most exceptional people I know consistently work on expanding them.
+At times, even if we’re not aware of it, we can seem to be limited by our values, beliefs, and even language and cultural upbringing.
+But once we embrace the fact that this isn’t just a limitation to the way we describe the world around us, we can actually put our awareness into expanding that description in order to create more options.

 Edited by Jules Collingwood, NLP Trainer at INSPIRITIVE.